halfwit/gcli/README.md

 See https://developers.google.com/custom-search/v1/introduction, select "Get A Key"

 Additionally, you also have to create a Custom Search Engine itself.
+When you create a Custom Search Engine, you'll also get a `cx` key.

 Store these keys in your Factotum
  - `gcli` - your API key (AIza...)
  - `gcse` - your CSE key